INN/Largo-Sample-Child-Theme/README.md

 ## Theme Directory Structure

-The layout of this sample theme is based common convention and best practices.
-What follows is a general outline of what files and directories depend on each other as well as how we tend to use each directory to organize our code.
+The layout of this sample theme is based on convention and best practices.
+What follows is a general outline of files and directories that loosely depend on each other as well as how we tend to use each directory to organize our code.

 ### `tests` and `phpunit.xml`